 - Obsessive-compulsive disorder

 Many people are surprised to learn that there is a link between anxiety and drug abuse.
-Cognitive behavioral therapy addresses a number of coexisting mental health problems that frequently accompany substance abuse.
-By addressing these underlying psychological issues, CBT exercises treat the underlying reasons for addiction and prevent relapses in the future.
+CBT addresses coexisting mental health problems that frequently accompany substance abuse.
+By addressing these underlying psychological disorders, cognitive-behavioral treatment exercises treat the underlying reasons for addiction and recognize signs of relapse in the future.

 Unwelcome feelings and behaviors are usually a consequence of a person’s environment or past experiences.
-Through CBT, recovering addicts come to realize that undesirable thoughts, feelings, and actions are illogical and irrational.
+Through CBT techniques, recovering addicts realize that unwanted thoughts, feelings, and actions are irrational.
 The exercises help the addict in understanding why they experience certain feelings or behave in a particular way.
-CBT equips an individual to overcome addiction by revealing the emotions and actions that lead to substance abuse.

 Many addicts automatically think negative thoughts.
 These thoughts are impulsive and based on feelings of fear, self-doubt, and misconceptions.
 Addicts often try to mask these painful feelings with alcohol or recreational drug use, which over time lead to addiction.
-CBT exercises involve revisiting painful emotions and learning positive behaviors to replace the substance abuse as a coping mechanism.
+Cognitive behavioral therapy involves revisiting painful emotions and learning positive behaviors to replace substance abuse as a coping mechanism.

-Therapists help recovering addicts focus and reexamine destructive thought patterns.
+A CBT therapist helps recovering addicts focus and reexamine destructive thought patterns.
 These flawed perceptions change the way an individual looks at the present and the future.
-CBT addresses five common cognitive distortions that affect addiction recovery:

 - Dwelling only on negative emotions